CakeOfPain/Foundation-SeeDollar/README.md

 * Don't use Seedollar, if you don't use it in your code

 ## Compile to c
-You will need python to compile Seedollar to C. Here is a link to the python homepage: [python-homepage](https://www.python.org/)
+You will need a python interpreter to compile Seedollar to C. Here is a link to the python homepage: [python-homepage](https://www.python.org/)

 ### Windows
 `python compiler_seedollar.py file.sdo file.c`